coder/coder/examples/templates/devcontainer-docker/README.md

   registry:2
 ```

-Then, when creating a workspace, enter `localhost:5000/devcontainer-cache` for the parameter `cache_repo`.
+Then, when creating the template, enter `localhost:5000/devcontainer-cache` for the parameter `cache_repo`.

 > [!NOTE] We recommend using a registry cache with authentication enabled.
 > To allow Envbuilder to authenticate with the registry cache, specify the variable `cache_repo_docker_config_path`